ZoomInfo

 But analytics goes beyond just SEO and web traffic.
 Attribution platforms connect your marketing activities to pipeline and revenue.
 Business intelligence (BI) tools help you spot patterns and build dashboards.
 Performance measurement systems track campaign ROI and help you allocate budget to what's working.
 This category answers the question every marketing leader faces: what's actually driving results?

-Steps to Build a MarTech Stack for B2B Growth
+How to Build a MarTech Stack

 Here's how to build or optimize your marketing tech stack.

-Step 1: Identify Goals and Strategy
+Define Goals and GTM Strategy

 Start with what you're trying to accomplish.
 Is it more pipeline, better conversion rates, faster sales cycles, or improved attribution?
 Your martech stack should map directly to those goals.
 Define your key performance indicators and the specific business outcomes you need to hit.